 Before you toss your hearing aids into the junk drawer, bring them to the Flex Audiology experts for repair.

 Prescription Hearing aids are pretty high-tech, so when something goes wrong with them, only an expert can provide the right solution.
-Besides protecting your investment, proper TLC, maintenance, and repair allow you to continue to reap the benefits of your hearing aids.

 Three Common Hearing Aid Problems

-technicians, the cause of the problem typically falls into one of three categories:
+When malfunctioning hearing aids come into our office to be repaired by our hearing aid technicians, the cause of the problem typically falls into one of three categories:

-Hearing Aid Care And Maintenance
+Hearing Aid Repair – Care And Maintenance

 Because they are delicate medical devices sitting in a part of your body, hearing aids require daily cleaning to combat the buildup of debris, earwax, and moisture.
-Using the brush and wax pick that come with your hearing aids for daily cleaning can head off most problems.

 Wax Guards